abila5h/ComputerArchitectureApp-Android/readme.md

 Android Studio 3.0

 ### Algorithms
-The application features below algorithms for simulation :
+The below algorithms have been written and implemented in the project for simulation :

 #### CPU Scheduling

-  - First-Come-First-Served
+  - First-Come-First-Serve
   - Shortest Job First (Non-Preemptive)
   - Priority (Non-Preemptive)
   - Round Robin